sunriseapps/imagesorcery-mcp/src/imagewizard_mcp/scripts/README.md

 ## Example Workflow

-A typical workflow for setting up the ImageWizard MCP server with all required models:
+A typical workflow for setting up the 🪄 ImageSorcery MCP server with all required models:

 ```bash
 # 1. Create model descriptions